Likitha824/Likitha824/Readme.md

 ---
 ## 👩‍💻 About Me

-I’m a software engineer with a strong foundation in **data engineering, machine learning, and applied AI**.
+I’m a Masters Graduate with a strong foundation in **data engineering,Software Engineering, Machine learning, and applied AI**.
 My work focuses on building scalable, efficient data systems that support analytics and machine learning workflows.

 My areas of Interests:
+-Software Engineer
 - Data Engineering & Analytics
 - Data Science & Machine Learning